uyjulian/onscripter-switch/README.md

 ## Building

-After installing the preresiqute libraries from `dkp-pacman`, a simple `make` will generate `onscripter.nro`.
+After installing the preresiqute libraries from `dkp-pacman`, a simple `make` will generate `onscripter-switch.nro`.

 ## RomFS Integration